sovereigndaddy/blog/_drafts/2022-08-09-antminer-s9j-initial-setup.markdown

  ![Old Antminer Connections](/img/AntminerConfigInitialOpen.jpg)

 ## Slushpool Stratum V1
-I'm using [SlushPool](https://slushpool.com) so I'm going to locate the V1 connections which are the connections you want if you're NOT using the Braiins software.
+I'm using [SlushPool](https://slushpool.com) so I'm going to locate the V1 connections which are the connections you want if you're NOT using the [Braiins OS](https://braiins.com/os/plus).

 ### Server Location URLs